IdentityPython/idpy-oidc/demo/README.md

 #### configuration

-The server configuration expresses these points.
+The server configuration expresses these points:

 - The server needs only one endpoint, the token endpoint.
 - The token released form the token endpoint is a signed JSON Web token (JWT)
 - The server deals only with access tokens.
 The default lifetime of a token is 3600 seconds.
-- The server can deal with 2 client authentication methods: client_secret_basic and client_secret_post
+- The server can deal with 2 client authentication methods at the token endpoint: client_secret_basic and client_secret_post
+- In this example the audience for the token (the resource server) is statically set.

     "endpoint": {